 Figure 6.X.3.1.2-1: PC5-MO-LR procedure

-1. If the Target UE determines it requires support from a Location Server UE, the Target UE selects a Location Server UE.
-The selection of the Location Server UE by the Target UE is performed using direct discovery.
+1. This step is triggered in the Target UE e.g. by an application running in the UE, to retrieve its position (absolute or relative) and, possibly, to share it with a SL Positioning Client UE (e.g. at regular intervals).
+If the location operation requires positioning or ranging vs. another UE, the Target UE verifies that this other UE is in proximity (e.g. by using the discovery procedure (Model A) with this other UE) and that the other UE authorizes the location operation (see Editor’s Note).
+If the Target UE determines it requires support from a SL Positioning Server UE, the Target UE selects a SL Positioning Server UE.
+The selection of the SL Positioning Server UE by the Target UE is performed using direct discovery.
 Both models A and B discovery can be used as follows (see TS 23.303 for definitions of models A and B):

-- Model A: a Location Server UE ("announcing UE") announces itself at least as a Location Server UE.
+- Model A: a SL Positioning Server UE ("announcing UE") announces itself at least as a SL Positioning Server UE.
 Target UEs ("monitoring UE") monitor such announcements.

-- Model B: a Target UE ("discoverer UE") issues requests including information it wishes to discover a Location Server UE ("discoveree UE").
+- Model B: a Target UE ("discoverer UE") issues requests including information it wishes to discover a SL Positioning Server UE ("discoveree UE").

+For the selection of the SL Positioning Server UE, the Target UE needs to verify that the candidate SL Positioning Server UE is allowed to be involved based on the Subscriber SL Positioning Privacy Profile information.

-Once a Location Server UE is selected, direct communication is established between the Target UE and this Location Server UE allowing the procedure to proceed (Step 2).
-If the Target UE determines instead it does not need support from a Location Server UE it proceeds to Step 3.
+Once a SL Positioning Server UE is selected, direct communication is established between the Target UE and this SL Positioning Server UE allowing the procedure to proceed (Step 2).
+If the Target UE determines instead it does not need support from a SL Positioning Server UE it proceeds to Step 3, and a direct communication is not established between the Target UE and the SL Positioning Server UE.

+Editor’s Note: The signalling transaction for the Target UE to verify that the other UE authorizes the positioning/ranging is FFS.

-2. The Target UE issues a Determine Location Request message to the Location Server UE, incl. necessary information as required by the intended location operation.
+The Target UE issues a Determine Location Request message to the SL Positioning Server UE, incl. necessary information as required by the intended location operation.

+NOTE Y1: Step 2 may be skipped if the Target UE does not determine to involve SL Positioning Server UE.

-3. The UE Positioning (/ranging) is performed by the Target UE or with support of the Location Server UE in order to determine the Target UE location, depending on the outcome of Step 1.
+3. The UE Positioning (/ranging) is performed by the Target UE or with support of the SL Positioning Server UE in order to determine the Target UE location, depending on the outcome of Step 1.

-NOTE: Reference UE(s) may also be invoked at this point to assist the Target UE or Location Server UE in determining the Target UE location.
+NOTE Y2: SL Reference UE(s) (e.g. the other UE) may also be invoked at this point to assist the Target UE or SL Positioning Server UE in determining the Target UE location.

-If support from a Location Server UE was requested in Step 1, Step 4 follows, else Step 5.
+If support from a SL Positioning Server UE was requested in Step 1, Step 4 follows, else Step 5.

-4. The Location Server UE reports the calculated Target UE location information in a Determine Location Response message to the Target UE.
+4. The SL Positioning Server UE reports the calculated Target UE location information in a Determine Location Response message to the Target UE.

+NOTE Y3: Step 4 may be skipped if the Target UE does not determine to involve SL Positioning Server UE.

-5. If necessary (i.e. if reporting to an LCS Client is necessary), the Target UE reports the calculated Target UE location information to an authorized LCS Client.
+5. If necessary (i.e. if reporting to a SL Positioning Client UE is necessary), the Target UE reports the calculated Target UE location information to an authorized SL Positioning Client UE.

-6. The LCS Client acknowledges receipt of the Target UE location information from the Target UE.
+6. The SL Positioning Client UE acknowledges receipt of the Target UE location information from the Target UE.

-6.X.3.2 Case II: Location Server UE holds "GMLC-UDM"-like functionality
+6.X.3.2 Case II: SL Positioning Server UE holds Vetting functionality

 6.X.3.2.1 PC5-MT-LR procedure